Skip to main content

 Hit the Twitch Affiliate threshold (50/500/7/3)

-Twitch Affiliate is the first monetization tier and the goal of your first 30-90 days.
-The four hard requirements as of April 2026:
+Twitch Affiliate is the first monetization tier and the goal for your first 30-90 days.
+Four hard requirements, all of them gating, as of April 2026:

-All four must be met simultaneously inside the same rolling 30-day window.
-The 3 average concurrent viewers metric is the bottleneck for most beginners.
-The others fall out of a steady 3-streams-per-week schedule.
-Once the four metrics light up green in the dashboard's Achievements panel, Twitch sends an invitation.
-Accept it, fill out the agreement and tax forms (W-9 in the US, W-8BEN abroad), and you can immediately enable subscriptions, bits, and ad revenue.
+No surprise here: all four have to be met simultaneously inside the same rolling 30-day window.
+The 3 average concurrent viewers metric is the choke point for most beginners.
+The other three fall out of a steady 3-streams-per-week schedule on their own.
+Once those four light up green in the dashboard's Achievements panel, Twitch sends an invite.
+Accept, fill out the agreement and tax forms (W-9 in the US, W-8BEN abroad), and you can flip on subscriptions, bits, and ad revenue immediately.

-Affiliate splits subscription revenue 50/50 with Twitch by default; Partners and selected Affiliates get 60/40 or 70/30 in some programs.
-Bits pay $0.01 per bit cheered, with the platform keeping the rest.
-Ads pay through Twitch's revenue-share program, with rates that floated between $2-7 CPM through 2024-2025.
+Here is the thing: affiliate splits subscription revenue 50/50 with Twitch by default.
+Partners and a select pool of Affiliates land 60/40 or 70/30 in some programs.
+Bits pay $0.01 per bit cheered, platform keeps the rest.
+Ads pay through Twitch's revenue-share program, with rates that floated between $2-7 CPM across 2024-2025.

-We cover the application flow step by step in [joining the Twitch Affiliate program](/blog/joining-the-affiliate-program) and the post-Affiliate questions (taxes, payouts, sub-only mode, custom emotes) in the [Twitch Affiliate program FAQ](/blog/twitch-affiliate-program-faq).
+Here is the thing: we cover the application flow step by step in [joining the Twitch Affiliate program](/blog/joining-the-affiliate-program) and the post-Affiliate questions (taxes.
+Payouts, sub-only mode, custom emotes) in the [Twitch Affiliate program FAQ](/blog/twitch-affiliate-program-faq).
 Once Affiliate is in the bag, the next milestones are 75 average concurrent viewers and Twitch Partner.
-That is a separate playbook.
+That's a separate playbook.

 What to do after your first stream

-After the first stream, three actions matter more than any encoder tweak.
-Schedule the next two streams in your calendar app and announce them on the channel page.
-Cut the best 30 seconds of the broadcast into a clip and post it on TikTok, X, and YouTube Shorts the same night.
-Open the Stream Summary in the Creator Dashboard, read every metric (average viewers, chat messages, follow rate, peak viewer time), and decide one thing to change for next time.
+Real talk — after the first stream, three actions matter more than any encoder tweak.
+Schedule your next two streams in a calendar app and announce them on the channel page.
+Cut the best 30 seconds into a clip and post it to TikTok, X, and YouTube Shorts the same night.
+Open Stream Summary in the Creator Dashboard, read every metric.
+Average viewers, chat messages, follow rate, peak viewer time.
+And decide on exactly one thing to change for next time.

-The technical setup is one weekend of work.
-The growth is months of consistent streaming.
+Technical setup is a single weekend of work.
+Growth is months of consistent streaming.
 Twitch as a platform rewards regularity over polish.
-A streamer who shows up at 8 PM every Tuesday for six months will outpace a streamer with a $3000 setup who broadcasts twice a month, every time.
+Every time.
+A streamer who shows up at 8 PM every Tuesday for six months will outpace someone with a $3,000 setup who broadcasts twice a month.
 Pick the schedule.
-Press Go Live.
-Show up next week.
+Hit Go Live.
+Show up again next week.

 Bookmark the [Twitch growth guides hub](/blog/growth-guides) for the next questions (Affiliate paperwork, custom emotes, sub goals, raids, hosting, panel design) and come back when you hit the next bottleneck.